 XIRR stands for Extended Internal Rate of Return.
-Simply put, it is useful to calculate returns on investment when there are multiple inflows or outflows in a portfolio.
-As most investors invest in mutual funds through SIPs, XIRR can be a useful formula to calculate the average annualized return on the entire portfolio.
+Simply put, it is helpful to calculate returns on investment when there are multiple inflows or outflows in a portfolio.
+As most investors invest in mutual funds through SIPs, XIRR can be a helpful formula to calculate the average annualized return on the entire portfolio.

-Now, if you use the XIRR function in spreadsheets or use an XIRR calculator available online, you will realize that the XIRR or the annualized average return on your investments is 18.61%.
+Now, suppose you use the XIRR function in spreadsheets or use an XIRR calculator available online.
+In that case, you will realize that the XIRR or the annualized average return on your investments is 18.61%.

 Staying abreast of the developments in your portfolio and understanding all the nuances goes a long way in investment success.